aidanwhiteley/books/README.md

 #### dev-mongo-java-server-no-auth (the default selected in application.yml)
 	- uses an in memory mongo-java-server rather than a real MongoDb
 	- configured such that all request have admin access.
 No oauth set up required and no logon
-    - configured to allow CORS access to APIs
 	- clears down the DB and reloads test data on every restart

 #### dev-mongo-java-server
 	- uses an in memory mongo-java-server rather than a real MongoDb
 	- requires oauth configured correctly for access to update operations
-	- doesn't support CORS access to APIs
 	- clears down the DB and reloads test data on every restart

 #### dev-mongodb-no-auth
 	- uses a real MongoDb
 	- configured such that all request have admin access.
 No oauth set up required and no logon
-	- doesn't support CORS access to APIs
 	- clears down the DB and reloads test data on every restart

 #### dev-mongodb
 	- uses a real MongoDb
 	- requires oauth configured correctly for access to update operations
-	- configured to allow CORS access to APIs
 	- clears down DB and reloads test data on every restart

 #### CI
 	- uses a real MongoDb
-	- configured to allow CORS access to APIs
 	- clears down the DB and reloads test data on every restart

 #### container-demo-no-auth
     - requires the use of "docker-compose up" to start Docker containers - see later
 	- uses a real MongoDb
 	- configured such that all request have admin access and oauth config is not required
-	- does not allow CORS access to APIs
 	- clears down the Mongo DB and reloads test data on every restart of the Docker containers